bithippie/bithippie.github.io/_pages/serendipity.markdown

 ## My mission in life is actually pretty simple.

-* I want to be happy and healthy and freely help anyone interested achieving the same.
+* I want to be happy and healthy.
+I will freely help anyone interested achieving the same.
 * I want to have a positive impact on the lives and ecosystems in which I operate.
 * I want to build useful things in a sustainable fashion.
 * I want to make the most out of my short time on this delicate blue marble floating about space.